-Overall, the Trustee has concluded that although the Scheme provides good value to members in relation to costs and charges and investment returns the fact that, in the year to 30 November 2022, members did not obtain good value from the Administration and Governance of the Scheme, means that overall members did not get good value from the Scheme.
-The poor value in relation to Administration and Governance is due to the failure to issue benefit statements within 12 months of the Scheme year end and the Trustee has taken proactive action to prevent future re-occurrences by actively engaging with senior management at ReAssure over the administration service provided.
-The Trustee has regular meetings with ReAssure at which ReAssure's performance is discussed and the Trustee will ensure that benefit statements as at 1 December 2022 will be issued before the 12 month deadline.
+Overall, the Trustee has concluded that although the Scheme provides good value to members in relation to costs and charges and investment returns the fact that, in the year to 30 November 2023, members did not obtain good value from the Administration and Governance of the Scheme, means that overall members did not get good value from the Scheme.
+The poor value in relation to Administration and Governance is due to the previous failure to issue benefit statements within 12 months of the Scheme year end in 2022 and the Trustee has taken proactive action to prevent future re-occurrences by actively engaging with senior management at ReAssure over the administration service provided.
+ReAssure have now confirmed that a manual check is being completed to ensure timeliness of document production and also to prevent automatic statements being sent out incorrectly.
+There does, however, continue to be a minor issue with ReAssure's statement producing system, which has caused some statements being produced incorrectly.
+ReAssure are manually correcting these to ensure that incorrect information is not distributed, and they have confirmed this is ongoing.